 In these circumstances, service desk analysts should have a prepared process and script to go through with the user that can then provide results over to IT security.
 The details can then be used to plan around any response, from updating or replacing the application through to sandboxing the app so it can run in a more secure fashion.

-If you have any questions about, or opinions to add to, the above, then please let me know in the comments.
+If you have any questions about, or opinions to add to, the Adobe Flash end of life, then please let me know in the comments.